Posted in

 Better Ways to Track:

-• Can you do more reps than last week?
+1. Performance Metrics: Can you do more reps than last week?
+Are you using better form?
+Do you need less rest between sets?

-• Progress photos (same lighting, same pose, once per month)
+2. Body Measurements (Monthly): Waist circumference, hip circumference, and progress photos (same lighting, same pose, once per month).

-4. The “Too Easy / Just Right / Too Hard” Scale: After each workout, rate it:
+4. The “Too Easy / Just Right / Too Hard” Scale: After each workout, rate it.

 Beginner-friendly fitness progress tracker showing workout calendar, strength gains graph, and multiple progress metrics.